 This may sound crude, but I have to be upfront in saying that Great Danes are not a cheap breed to care for.
 Between their food, veterinary bills, vaccines, toys, and the many other areas that will cost money, the expenses can quickly add up.

-As a giant breed that, they have elevated occurrence rates for diseases such as bloat, cancer, Wobbler’s syndrome, and hip dysplasia as just a few examples.
+As a giant breed, they have elevated occurrence rates for diseases such as bloat, cancer, Wobbler’s syndrome, and hip dysplasia as just a few examples.
 Treating any one of these could cost thousands of dollars!

 For this reason, many Great Dane owners choose to purchase pet insurance to help cover the cost of potential bills, but this in itself is also an added expense!
 I